 Questions were raised about the capacity of George Washington Carver Avenue to accommodate the expected traffic from this new development, in addition to the increased traffic as Northridge Heights continues to build out.
 The City traffic engineer responded by noting that the 2035 Long Range Transportation Plan took this development density into account when it projected future traffic demand in the City.
 The segment of George Washington Carver Avenue affected by this proposed subdivision is not shown in the LRTP as having a need for capacity improvements.
-Minor safety and/or functional roadway improvements, such as turn lanes into or out of the site, may be identified during the Traffic Impact Study.
+Minor safety and/or functional roadway improvements, such as turn lanes into or out of the site, may be identified by a traffic impact study prior to rezoning and subdivision approval.

 Questions were also raised concerning the impact on intersections, speed and bicycle/car interactions.
-The traffic engineer responded to these by stating that a Traffic Impact Study will determine estimated traffic for the proposed development and identify what site-specific improvements may be needed.
+The traffic engineer responded to these by stating that a traffic impact study will determine estimated traffic for the proposed development and identify what site-specific improvements may be needed.
 The study will also help the City and developer determine the type, number, and location of the main access points on to George Washington Carver Avenue.
 Because George Washington Carver Avenue functions as an arterial street, there will be no access from individual lots onto this road.
 Access will be granted only to public streets.

 Speed is, admittedly, an issue along this stretch of George Washington Carver Avenue as the rural traffic transitions into a more urban setting.
 As development occurs along this portion of the road, speed will moderate to account for the increased traffic and turning movements.
 Unless the City or the developer is willing or able to dramatically change either the geometry of the road and its respective intersections, not much can be done until further development occurs to change this section into a more urban setting.
 From a safety sight distance standpoint there is plenty of visibility along this stretch of the road.
 The speed, however, is a quality of life issue; one that will take some investment into the corridor before it can be improved.
-The City Council would need to determine if this is, in fact, a policy issue and who is responsible for any solutions.

-The ability of this corridor to safely accommodate bicycles will depend on improvements that would be identified following the Traffic Impact Study.
-The design of any specific improvement would depend on the anticipated traffic movements that the Study anticipates.
+The ability of this corridor to safely accommodate bicycles will depend on improvements that would be identified following the traffic impact study.
+The design of any specific improvement would depend on the anticipated traffic movements that the study anticipates.
 But, in general, there may need to be a combination of signs and pavements markings along with lights and, in the most severe case (usually determined by operating speed), some physical improvement such as medians, raised crossings, speed tables, etc.

 Concerned participants raised the issue of cut-through traffic, that is, the traffic leaving this proposed development and taking local streets to Stange Road to get to points south or east rather than taking George Washington Carver Avenue.
-Cut-through traffic is usually due to an arterial road being over capacity and free movement of traffic degrades with the result that local roads are more attractive to drivers due to their reduced trip time to a particular destination.
+Cut-through traffic is usually due to an arterial road being over capacity.
+Traffic movement degrades with the result that local roads are more attractive to drivers due to their reduced trip time to a particular destination.
 Since there is adequate capacity on this road to serve projected growth to 2035, it is not anticipated that cut-through traffic would manifest itself.